-The month and year that the current main job started for Rounds 3, 4, and 5 of Panel 12 and Rounds 1, 2, and 3 of Panel 13 are provided in this release (STJBMM31, STJBYY31, STJBMM42, STJBYY42, STJBMM53, and STJBYY53).
-The start day for the current main job in all rounds (STJBDD31, STJBDD42, STJBDD53) was removed from the file in 2008 for confidentiality reasons.
+The day, month, and year that the current main job started for Rounds 3, 4, and 5 of Panel 13 and Rounds 1, 2, and 3 of Panel 14 are provided in this release (STJBDD31, STJBMM31, STJBYY31, STJBDD42, STJBMM42, STJBYY42, STJBDD53, STJBMM53, and STJBYY53).

 There are two measures included in this release that relate to a person's work history over a lifetime.
-One indicates whether a person ever retired from a job as of the Round 5 interview date for Panel 12 persons or the Round 3 interview date for Panel 13 persons (EVRETIRE).
-The other indicates whether a person ever worked for pay as of the Round 5 interview date for Panel 12 persons or the Round 3 interview date for Panel 13 persons (EVRWRK).
+One indicates whether a person ever retired from a job as of the Round 5 interview date for Panel 13 persons or the Round 3 interview date for Panel 14 persons (EVRETIRE).
+The other indicates whether a person ever worked for pay as of the Round 5 interview date for Panel 13 persons or the Round 3 interview date for Panel 14 persons (EVRWRK).
 The latter was asked of everyone who indicated that they were not working as of the round interview date.
 Therefore, anyone who indicated current employment or who had a job during any of the previous or current rounds was skipped past the question identifying whether the person ever worked for pay.
 These individuals were coded as "Inapplicable" (-1).
 All persons who ever reported a job and were 55 years or older as of the round interview date were asked if they "ever retired".
 Since both of these variables are not round specific, there are no "-2" codes.